hauze-v/web-dev/mdn-css/css-layout/beginners-guide-to-media-queries/NOTES.md

 Using `pointer` can help you to design better interfaces that respond to the type of interaction a user is having with a screen.
 For example, you could create larger hit areas if you know that the user is interacting with a device as a touchscreen.

 ## More complex media queries ##
+With all of the different possible media queries, you may want to combine them, or create lists of queries - any of which could be matched.

+--- "AND" LOGIC IN MEDIA QUERIES ---
+To combine media features you can use `and` in much the same way as we have used and above to combine a media type and feature.
+For example, we might want to test for a `min-width` or `orientation`.
+The body text will only be blue if the viewport is at least 400px wide and the device is in landscape mode:

+@media screen and (min-width: 400px) and (orientation: landscape) {
+  body {
+    color: blue;
+  }
+}

+--- "OR" LOGIC IN MEDIA QUERIES ---
+If you have a set of queries, any of which could match, then you can comma separate these queries.
+In the below example the text will be blueu if the viewport is at least 400pxs wide OR the device is in landscape mode.
+If either of these things are true the query matches and the CSS rule applies:

+@media screen (min-width: 400px), screen and (orientation: landscape) {
+  body {
+    color: red;
+  }
+}

+--- "NOT" LOGIC IN MEDIA QUERIES ---
+You can negate an entire media query by using the `not` operator.
+This reverse the meaning of the entire media query.
+Therefore in this next example the text will only be blue if the orientation is portrait:

+@media not all and (orientation: landscape) {
+  body {
+    color: blue;
+  }
+}

+## How to choose breakpoints ##